 Rather than focusing on central tendency, it is more informative to examine how nonresponse varies across the distribution.
-Grouping observations by DER earnings centile for the linked sample and estimating nonresponse rates for each centile (by gender) produces nonresponse rates which vary across the distribution non-parametrically.
-Panel A of Figure 2 plots these results for the entire sample (smoothed using 3-percentile point moving averages).
+Grouping observations by DER earnings centile for the linked sample and estimating nonresponse rates for each centile (by gender) produces nonresponse rates that vary across the distribution nonparametrically.
+Panel A of figure 2 plots these results for the entire sample (smoothed using 3 percentile point moving averages).
 We note that the highest nonresponse rates are for men through the lowest 30 centiles (as high as 28 percent) and for both men and women at the highest 5 centiles, reaching 25 percent.
 Throughout the middle of the distribution, the graph is relatively flat.
-This is suggestive of our main result-"trouble is in the tails"-which is underscored in more dramatic fashion in Panels B and C of Figure 2.
-In Panel B we focus on earnings among full-time, full-year workers, and in Panel C we adjust for hours of work regardless of work status and depict nonresponse rates across the distribution of average real hourly earnings.
+This is suggestive of our main result-"trouble is in the tails"-which is underscored in more dramatic fashion in panels B and C of figure 2.
+In panel B we focus on earnings among full-time, full-year workers, and in panel C we adjust for hours of work regardless of work status and depict nonresponse rates across the distribution of average real hourly earnings.
 Here the "trouble in the tails" is most evident: nonresponse rates rise dramatically in the left and right tails.
-Although similar to Panel A, in Panel C both men and women in the highest centiles have nonresponse rates reaching 30 percent.
+Although similar to panel A, in panel C both men and women in the highest centiles have nonresponse rates reaching 30 percent.
 Through the middle of the distribution, however, the nonresponse rates are remarkably flat.
-The linear models reported in Table 4 will necessarily fit this part of the distribution, thus explaining the apparent absence of substantive nonresponse bias when focusing on central tendency.
-The less pronounced trouble in the lower tails in the Panel A, which includes part-time and part-year workers, is largely explained by the fact that low earnings is caused not only by low pay, but also by few weeks worked and low weekly hours.
-Both Panels B and C adjust for annual hours and thus reveal a more striking pattern of U-shaped nonresponse across the distribution.
-In short, nonresponse in the left tail is associated primarily with a low wage; not low earnings resulting from low hours worked.
+The linear models reported in table 4 will necessarily fit this part of the distribution, thus explaining the apparent absence of substantive nonresponse bias when focusing on central tendency.
+The less pronounced trouble in the lower tails in panel A, which includes part-time and part-year workers, is largely explained by the fact that low earnings are caused not only by low pay but also by few weeks worked and low weekly hours.
+Both panels B and C adjust for annual hours and thus reveal a more striking pattern of U-shaped nonresponse across the distribution.8 In short, nonresponse in the left tail is associated primarily with a low wage, not low earnings resulting from low hours worked.
 This pattern is widespread.
-Appendix Figures 2-4 show that Ushaped patterns hold across race, ethnicity, interview month, and proxy report status.
+Appendix figures 2-4 show that U-shaped patterns hold across race, ethnicity, interview month, and proxy report status.